nuxeo/nuxeo-bench-site/content/11b-documents.md

 - we can mix [documentation with execution commands](https://github.com/nuxeo-sandbox/nuxeo-jit-blobstore/blob/master/notebooks/Data-Generation-Examples.ipynb)
 - we can allow interactive usage for debugging and adjustments
-- we can also execute automatically (nbconvert and Notebook REST API)
+- we can execute automatically (nbconvert and Notebook REST API)

 <img src="/images/11b/27-phase2-notebook-flow.png" alt="Phase 2: Notebook Flow" width="800px">

 #### Import architecture vs Run architecture

 For the import architecture, we used M80 NVMe MongoDB cluster with 5 shards.
-This big MongoDB cluster comes with significant cost, but it allowed us to import the documents inside the Archive repository as a great throughput.
+This big MongoDB cluster came with significant cost, but it allowed us to import the documents inside the Archive repository at a great throughput.
 We reached 25,000 documents/s when importing the first few billions of documents and using 2 Nuxeo injector nodes to maximize the throughput.

 Once the import is completed, we can down-scale the cluster to reduce the cost since we do not need the write throughput anymore for the archive repository.
 We can also revert back from NVMe to simple EBS storage since we do not need the same amount of IO.